When the Village Music Plays on Sunday Nights

 When The Village Music Plays on Sunday Nights (Wenn am Sonntagabend die Dorfmusik spielt) is a 1953 West German romance film directed by Rudolf Schündler and starring Rudolf Prack, Ingeborg Körner and Walter Müller.
-It is a heimatfilm shot in Gevacolor.
+A remake of a 1933 film of the same title, it is a heimatfilm shot in Gevacolor.
 It was made at the Tempelhof Studios in Berlin and on location in the Black Forest.
 The film's sets were designed by the art directors Willi Herrmann and Heinrich Weidemann.